-As well as the Executive Director of the Planned Environment Therapy Trust, Richard is also an Independent Consultant in the fields of Child Care, Education and Mental Health.
+Richard was the Executive Director of the Planned Environment Therapy Trust (now The Planned Environment Therapy Archives and Special Collections.
+He is also an Independent Consultant in the fields of Child Care, Education and Mental Health.

 He is a Fellow of the Dartington Social Policy Group at Warren House.
 He has a long association with Therapeutic Communities, having worked at the Mulberry Bush for over 20 years in total, where from 1991 to 2001 he was its Director, and at the Peper Harow Foundation from 2001 to 2005, where he was Director, Children and Young People.
 He was a Senior Lecturer in Health and Social Work at Reading University (1986 – 1991) and continues to teach on such professional training courses here and abroad.
 Over recent years he has advised the Department de Segurances Social [Children and Families Department] in Portugal on the development of Specialist Support Houses for highly emotionally troubled young people.